Welcome to our Chime scams warning in which we give you a heads up about a dangerous scam that is affecting people who are banking with Chime.

 Scammers send fake messages, emails, and DMs in order to trick you into giving them your personal information.

-To protect yourself, don’t share your details and don’t click on links inside the messages, no matter how official they look.
+To protect yourself, don’t share your details or click on links inside the messages, no matter how official they look.

 Money Flip and Cash Flip Scams

-Scammers promise to multiply your money through a money flip or cash flip scam, but in reality, it’s a way to steal your money.
+Scammers promise to multiply your money through a money flip or cash flip scam, but it’s a way to steal your money.

-To protect yourself, don’t send cash upfront and don’t believe anyone who promises to 5x, 10x, or 100x your money.
+To protect yourself, don’t send cash upfront, and don’t believe anyone who promises your money to 5x, 10x, or 100x.

 Unrequested Debit Card